When Do You Apply For College?

 Most colleges have regular decision application deadlines between January and March, so winter is a prime time for submitting the bulk of your college applications.
-Winter is also when many colleges host admission and scholarship interviews.
+Winter is also when many colleges host regular admission and scholarship application interviews.

 Spring of Senior Year

-You’ve done all the hard work and preparation, now it’s decision time, as spring is when most schools notify applicants of their status.
+You’ve done all the hard work and preparation, now it’s decision time, as spring is when most schools notify local and international applicants of their status.
 If accepted, you’ll also receive word of your financial aid package.
 Depending on your financial situation, this is the time that you’d also consider applying for FAFSA to help cover the remaining cost.